Wirecloud/wirecloud/docs/development/platform/themes.md

 ### Used images

 - `favicon.ico`: Image in `image/x-icon` format to use as favicon.
-Only used when the theme is configured as the main theme.
+Remember to provide a multi-resolution image for better results. *This file is used only when the theme is configured as the main theme.*
-- `logos/header.png`: Image in `image/png` used in the header.
+- `logos/header.png`: Image in `image/png` used in the header. *This file is used only when the theme is configured as the main theme.*

 ### Available SCSS constants